Stable mixed graphs: Summary graphs

-Here we express two important results that have been introduced for graphs generated by $\alpha_{RG}$ for graphs generated by $\alpha_{SG}$. \paragraph{Well-definition of $\alpha_{SG}$.} This property is analogous to the well-definition of $\alpha_{RG}$ as defined in the previous section.
+\emph{Well-definition of $\alpha_{\mathrm{SG}}$.} This property is analogous to the well-definition of $\alpha_{\mathrm{RG}}$ as defined in the previous section.
 For a proof based on matrix representations of graphs and on properties of corresponding matrix operators, see \citep{wer08}. \begin{theorem} For a summary graph $H=(N,F)$ and disjoint subsets $C$, $C_1$, $M$, and $M_1$ of $N$,